kwiatkowskijan/kwiatkowskijan/README.md

 ### Hi there 👋

+My name is Jan and im begginer front-end developer.
+I am a second year computer science student at collegium da vinci in Poznań.

 <!--
 **kwiatkowskijan/kwiatkowskijan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.